surfly/docs/the_surfly_tutorial.md

 <br>
 {% em color="#ffffe0" %}Please note:
 It is important to note that Surfly needs to be able to reach the server over the network.
 You can use tools such as [ngrok.io](https://ngrok.com/) or [burrow.io](https://burrow.io/) to allow Surfly access to your local machine whilst you are developing locally.
-However, if you really want to work on an isolated LAN, we can set up a special server for you. {% endem %}
+However, if you really want to work on an isolated LAN, we can set up a special server for you.
+If you want to have you own local solution, please feel free to contact us. {% endem %}